Clifford Kolmogorov-Arnold Networks: Introduction

 \section{Introduction}

 The \ac{kat} \cite{kolmogorov1961representation} provides an alternative way of representing functions of multiple variables, including continuous and discontinuous functions \cite{ismayilova2024kolmogorov}.
-While it is a useful theoretical tool, it's application was only marginally explored \cite{sprecher2002space}.
-After Liu et al. \cite{liu2025} have recently sparked new interest in the field proposing \acp{kan}, there has been a surge of extensions as well as applications of this new architecture \cite{somvanshi2025survey}.
-Especially for function fitting tasks, \acp{kan} have shown to be a promising alternative to conventional \acp{mlp} \cite{yu2024kan} while also offering intrinsic interpretability.
+While it is a useful theoretical tool, its application was only marginally explored \cite{sprecher2002space}.
+After Liu et al.~\cite{liu2025} have recently sparked new interest in the field proposing \acp{kan}, there has been a surge of extensions as well as applications of this new architecture \cite{somvanshi2025survey}.
+Especially for function-fitting tasks, \acp{kan} have shown to be a promising alternative to conventional \acp{mlp} \cite{yu2024kan} while also offering intrinsic interpretability.

 Wolff et al. \cite{wolff2025cvkan} have transferred the advantages of \acp{kan} into the field of \acp{cvnn} and introduced a \ac{cvkan} by making use of \acp{rbf}.
 Che et al. \cite{che2026improved} have then adapted the underlying \ac{kat} to the complex domain with mathematical proofs and further improved the \ac{cvkan} by changing the residual activation function and making the shape of the \acp{rbf} learnable.